gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

   - `diskimage = true` : This will let packer know that we are using a base diskimage and not an iso from which we will install ubuntu.
 - remove the `http_directory   = "http"` directory as we no longer need to use autoinstall.
 - Change the `iso_checksum` and `iso_urls` to that of our base image.
-- Update the file and shell provisioners: We dont need to transfer the files again as our base image already has them
+- Update the file and shell provisioners: We dont need to transfer the files again as our base image already has them.
 - Boot command: As we are not installing ubuntu.
-We can write the commands to login and any other commands we need like setting up network or ssh
+We can write the commands to login and any other commands we need like setting up network or ssh.

 ---